FARM Program Staff

 Email Ami, 608.225.1867

-Ami joined Easter Seals in 2012 as an AmeriCorps inter for the FARM Program and, in 2015 was hired as a Rural Rehabilitation Specialist.
+Ami joined the Easterseals Wisconsin staff in 2014.
 She works with farmers with disabilities and their families by providing services that help them continue farming and maintain independence.
 She conducts on-site work assessments, determines work site modifications and adaptive equipment needs, develops a plan to implement recommendations, and coordinates funding and support services.
-She also maintains the Ag Equipment Reutilization website.
-Ami grew up on her family’s Registered Holstein dairy farm in Wisconsin, where she worked actively with the herd.
+Ami is the instructor of Exploring Job Options in Rural Wisconsin, a program developed for high school students with disabilities who want to learn more about opportunities available in the agricultural industry.
+Ami grew up on her family’s dairy farm where she continues to work with the herd.

 T Ellenbecker, Rural Rehabilitation Specialist

 Email T, 715.842.3411

-T brings to the FARM Program 26 years of counseling and case management skills, her knowledge of farming, and her awareness of how disabilities might affect farmers.
+T brings to the FARM Program 26 years of counseling and case management skills, knowledge of farming, and awareness of how disabilities might affect farmers.
 She works with farmers with disabilities and their families by providing services that help them continue farming and maintain independence.
 She provides case management for clients, identifies immediate needs, and provides information and referral to funding and support services.
-T joined Easter Seals in 2000.
+T joined Easterseals Wisconsin in 2000.

 Paul Untiet, Rural Rehabilitation Specialist

 Email Paul, 715.347.4093

-During his 30 years at the Wisconsin Division of Vocational Rehabilitation, Paul was a knowledgeable advocate for farmers and he continues in this role since joining the FARM staff.
+During his 30 years at the Wisconsin Division of Vocational Rehabilitation, Paul was a knowledgeable advocate for farmers and he continues in this role since joining the FARM Program staff.
 He works with farmers with disabilities and their families by providing services that help them continue farming and maintain their independence.
 He provides case management for clients, identifies immediate needs, and provides information and referral to funding and support services.
-Paul, who grew up on a farm, started working for Easter Seals in 2008.
+Paul, who grew up on a farm, started working for Easterseals Wisconsin in 2008.

 Melba Brown, Administrative Program Assistant